Ixcatl/fables_novasophonia/docs/core/combat.rst

 ----------------
 Creatures take up physical space in the world.
 They may *squeeze* into spaces meant for those up to one size smaller than themselves; while doing so, they cannot be passed through by others and suffer a -1 die penalty to both attack and defense rolls.
 Two creatures cannot squeeze within the same square(s).

-A creature may freely pass through the squares of willing allies, but it must squeeze if stopping in those same square(s).
+A creature may pass through the squares of willing allies, but it must squeeze if stopping in those same square(s).
 Prone or dead creatures may be moved through or stood upon freely.
 A Large or larger creature can support a number of creatures within the same spaces as it without any of them squeezing, up to one-fourth of its floor space rounded down - 1 for Large, 2 for Huge, 4 for Colossal, etc.

 Movement can be made through the square(s) of an enemy, but this immediately provokes an attack of opportunity.
-Larger creatures do not provoke this attack until they can no longer support creatures within the same spaces; this includes both creatures moving within their spaces and them moving over smaller creatures.
+Larger creatures do not provoke attacks this way until they can no longer support creatures within the same spaces; this includes both creatures moving within their spaces and them moving over smaller creatures.

 Areas of Effect (AoEs)
 ----------------
-TBW
+Certain effects may take place across more than one square, known as *areas of effect*, or AoEs.
+These take four forms - Line, Wide, Cone, or Burst - illustrated below.